 The FDA warned about 53 websites to stop selling the products or face a regulatory action, such as having the products seized.
 The FDA Commissioner described the internet as “virtually awash in illegal narcotics,” and implied that additional actions would be coming.

 The FDA has been inundated with bad news regarding the epidemic of opioid abuse and overdose deaths in the United States.
-In response to the opioid crisis in Ohio and across the country, the federal safety agency has developed a plan to reduce the impact of opioid abuse in the U.S. The FDA has said it is committed to enhancing safety labeling, requiring new data, and seeking to improve pain treatment.
+In response to the opioid crisis across the country, the federal safety agency has developed a plan to reduce the impact of opioid abuse in the U.S. The FDA has said it is committed to enhancing safety labeling, requiring new data, and seeking to improve pain treatment.
 The FDA Opioid Action Plan will include:

 - Expanded use of advisory committees—the FDA will convene an expert advisory committee before approving any New Drug Application for an opioid that does not have abuse-deterrent properties.